 Here’s the same phone number in E.164 formatting: +442071838750

 Help with E.164 Formatting

 If you are unsure of the correct Country code, a good reference is this Wikipedia page that lists countries and their calling codes.

-A great tool to make sure that your number is valid is the free online Twilio Lookup tool.
-This simple tool will help validate any phone number to make sure it is correctly formatted to send or receive calls as well as other details such as carriers.
-Additionally, the Lookup Tool is also available as a part of Twilio’s API (which will incur a cost).
+If you need additional help determining the correct E.164 formatting for a phone number, a great tool is the free online Twilio Lookup tool.
+This simple tool will help validate any phone number to make sure it is correctly formatted to send or receive calls.
+This service is also available via our API, with additional pay options for Caller ID and Provider lookup.
 Learn more about the Lookup API here.